ZoayriaAbedin/Portfolio/README.md

 <link rel="stylesheet" href="style.css" />
 ```

+	<h3> video Background</h3>
-	2. <video> Background: here a looping video is added as the background.
+ Here a looping video is added as the background.

 Code:
 ```